aadarshpp/CS50x/Week 3 – Algorithms/sort/README.md

 ## What I Did

-Through the CS50x problems, I analyzed and worked with the given sorting executables (`sort1`, `sort2`, `sort3`) to understand how elements were compared, swapped, or divided during the sorting process.
+I analyzed and worked with the given sorting executables (`sort1`, `sort2`, `sort3`) to understand how elements were compared, swapped, or divided during the sorting process.
 I then wrote my own C implementations for the following sorting algorithms:

 - **Selection Sort:** Repeatedly selecting the smallest element and placing it in order.
 - **Bubble Sort:** Swapping adjacent elements until the list is sorted.